impallari/Contextual-Kerning-Tool/README.md

 You can also easily compare the kerning in two different fonts (for example: Source Sans vs. Roboto), or in two different versions of the same font (for example: LibreFranklin v1.000 vs. LibreFranklin v2.000).

+## How it works:
+Since this is only an initial prototype, operation ir rather tedious and involves a lot of manual steps that hopefully will be automated in future iterations.

+* First, upload all the files inside a new folder in your php hosting
+* Next, you need to make a copy of your font and manually expand the kerning table
+* Next, you need to run [this Fontlab Macro](https://github.com/impallari/Impallari-Fontlab-Macros/blob/master/IMP%20ContextualKern/Export%20All%20pairs.py) to export the kerning pair list into .txt files
+* Next, you need to generate a .php pair list file for the font you want to use (similar to the ones inside the "pairs" folder) and copy the data from the txt files into the proper php variables
+* Next, you need to upload your new pairs php file into the pair folder
+* and finally, edit the "configure.php" file to include your php pair file
+* if you want to compare two fonts, also edit the "config-compare.php" file to include both pair files.

 ## Sample Images:

 Lowercase Pairs and Word list: